openregister/deployment/README.md

 	cd aws/registers
 	make pull-config -e vpc=<myenv>

+Enable the register in the environment by adding the register to the `enabled_registers` list in `environments/<myenv>.tfvars` and add an appropriate `register` module resource in `registers.tf`.
+Pay close attention to the `load_balancer` argument which specifies which register group the register is part of.

 Then [plan and apply your terraform](#terraforming) code.

 ## How to create a new environment